sakthi-aot/case-flow-ai-case-management/app/README.md

     You can install it through locally or docker
     Make sure your current working directory is cd {Your Directory}/caseflow-ai/caseflow-core/microservices/dms

+    NOTE: To run locally delete the current .env file and rename sample.env to .env and replace {your-host} to your host. eg:localhost

+    NOTE: Revert the changes before pushing the code to Production

     Make sure you have changed the below setting in app.module.ts inorder to enbale the playground in localhost:7002 , where you can test queries and mutations

    ![App Screenshot](https://github.com/AOT-Technologies/case-flow-ai/blob/staging/development/.images/caseflow-dms-setting.png)